 An LSE's Daily Total FRR Resource Position is calculated by summing the Daily FRR Generation Resource Positions, Daily FRR Demand Resource Positions, and Daily FRR EE Resource Positions of all resources in their Capacity Exchange resource portfolio.
-Effective for the 2019/2020 Delivery Year, an FRR Entity shall receive no credit for the sum of Base Capacity Demand Resources or Base Capacity Energy Efficiency Resources to the extent committed in excess of the applicable Base Capacity Demand Resources, Base Capacity Energy Efficiency Resources, and Base Capacity Generation Resources to the extent committed in excess of the applicable Base Capacity Resource Constraint.
+Effective for the 2019/2020 Delivery Year, an FRR Entity shall receive no credit for the sum of Base Capacity Demand Resources or Base Capacity Energy Efficiency Resources to the extent committed in excess of the applicable Base Capacity Demand Resource Constraint, and shall receive no credit for the sum of Base Capacity Demand Resources, Base Capacity Energy Efficiency Resources, and Base Capacity Generation Resources to the extent committed in excess of the applicable Base Capacity Resource Constraint.
 Effective for the 2020/201 Delivery year, an FRR Entity shall only receive credit for Capacity Performance Resources.